singhaditya8499/singhaditya8499.github.io/about.md

 <p>Hello World!
 My name is <strong>Aditya Singh</strong></p>
 <p>
-    A sport programmer with interest expanding towards every direction of modern technological sphere.
+    A sport programmer with interest in multiple dimensions of technology.
 I have the passion to learn new things.
 I am good in few of them.
     <div class="quote">
         <br>
         <p class="message">